Star Trek: The Next Generation (1987 — 1994)

 Cast: |

-Star Trek: The Next Generation (TNG) is an American science fiction television series created by Gene Roddenberry.
-It originally aired from September 28, 1987 to May 23, 1994 in syndication, spanning 178 episodes over seven seasons.
-The third series in the Star Trek franchise, it is the second sequel to Star Trek: The Original Series.
-Set in the 24th century, when Earth is part of the United Federation of Planets, it follows the adventures of a Starfleet starship, the USS Enterprise (NCC-1701-D), in its exploration of the Milky Way galaxy.
+Star Trek: The Next Generation (1987–1994) is an American science fiction television series created by Gene Roddenberry.
+Spanning 178 episodes over seven seasons, it originally aired in syndication from September 28, 1987 to May 23, 1994.
+The third installment in the Star Trek franchise, TNG draws inspiration from its predecessor, Star Trek: The Original Series.
+It is set in the late 24th century when Earth is a member of the United Federation of Planets and follows the journey of the Starfleet starship USS Enterprise (NCC-1701-D) as it explores the Alpha and Beta quadrants of the Milky Way galaxy.
+The show garnered high viewership, with its fifth season reaching almost 12 million viewers and its final episode in 1994 watched by over 30 million people.